Bring naval battles to life with our wargames, adaptable to both kids and the serious naval historian.

 Options (for all periods previously outlined) include:

-• Or, full game (fleet movement & combat) with one costumed interpreter, gamemaster, and up to 6 players, with each visitor commanding a ship.
+Full game (fleet movement & combat) with one costumed interpreter, gamemaster, and up to 6 players, with each visitor commanding a ship (fleet movement & combat) with one costumed interpreter, gamemaster, and up to 6 players, with each visitor commanding a ship.
+(2-3 hours for a small ship-duel or squadron action, 3-5 hours for a dozen-ship medium fleet action)

 Steven Lampredi provides assistance as well as practical instruction on historic seamanship.